CreatorWorkflowsNow/lab_aemc/docs/130_Install_Requirements.md

 {:toc}

 {: .highlight}
-> This part of the lab is for information purposes only.
+> Install requirements for App Engine are provided for information purposes only.
 >
+> The install steps were completed for you as part of the Lab setup.
+>
+> We **highly** encourage reviewing the information below before attempting a live install.
-> No activity required.
+>
+> [I'm brave...
+Skip to next lab][NEXT]{: .btn .btn-purple }

 ---